When people think of huskies, one of their first thoughts is usually their loud, talkative personality. However, that’s not always the case.

 There are a couple of previous experiences that would stop your husky from howling.

-- You’ve unconsciously trained them to stop talking.
+- You’ve trained them to stop talking without realising it.
 If you reward them when they are quiet, your husky might eventually learn that being quiet is a good thing.
 They are a very intelligent breed, so this is quite likely.

 - They’ve had a bad experience with howling in the past.
 If your husky is rescued, they may have learned that howling leads to punishment.
 Therefore, they are more likely to be quiet.